Alexander Koreiba: 2022

 In 2022, Koreiba joined the 2022 IMSA Prototype Challenge to the No. 23 Duqueine M30 - D08 for JDC MotorSports.
 This was Koreiba’s first opportunity to race full-time with a specific team, as he had mostly done individual races or portions of specific series between 2017 and 2022.

-He would be paired with former IndyCar driver Memo Gidley.
+Koreiba would be paired with former IndyCar driver Memo Gidley.
 In the opening round at Daytona, the pair qualified on pole position for the race.
 They would ultimately finish the race in third.
 The duo would qualify on pole again for the second race at Mid-Ohio.
 The race would be caution free and they would go on to win their first race of the season.
 The win moved the pair up to second in the championship behind Tõnis Kasemets.
 Koreiba and Gidley had a decent showing in the next race at Mid-Ohio, finishing fifth.
 However, rival Kasemets won the race and extended his lead in the championship.
 The fourth race of the season at Virginia International Raceway saw Koreiba and Gidley return to form, finishing second behind Kasemets.
 Going into the final round of the championship at Road Atlanta, the pair were still second in the championship behind Kasemets with the potential of winning the title if Kasemets had a bad result.
 Koreiba and Gidley ultimately finished second behind Kasemets, who won the championship.